api3dao/old-api3-docs/docs/airnode/next/concepts/authorization.md

 - `userIsWhitelisted`: Called to check if a requester is whitelisted to use the Airnode–endpoint pair
 - `airnodeToEndpointIdToUserToWhitelistStatus`: Called to get the detailed whitelist status of a requester for the Airnode–endpoint pair

-### Custom Authorization Policies
+### Custom Authorizers

-<Fix>This example is out-of-date and points to pre-alpha</Fix>
-Authorizer contracts can implement any arbitrary authorization logic.
-See [this example](https://github.com/api3dao/airnode/blob/pre-alpha/packages/protocol/contracts/authorizers/MinBalanceAuthorizer.sol) where Airnode only responds to requests if the wallet it will use to fulfill the request has a balance more than an amount set by the provider admin.
+Custom authorizer contracts can implement any arbitrary authorization logic An example might be where Airnode only responds to requests if the wallet it will use to fulfill the request has a balance more than an amount set by the Airnode operator admin.

 ### Authorizer List

-<Fix>This is out-of-date and issue has been closed</Fix>
-The authorizer list allows you to combine single-purpose authorizer contracts to form complex policies.
-If you would like to contribute to this set of authorizer contracts, please join the conversation in [this issue](https://github.com/api3dao/airnode/issues/38).

 Airnode authorizers are listed in the config.json file at [`chains[n].authorizers`](../grp-providers/guides/build-an-airnode/configuring-airnode.md#chains).
 An authorizer typically checks for a single condition (has the requester made their monthly payment, is the `requester` whitelisted, etc.).
 Authorizers can be combined to enforce more complex policies.
 If any of the authorizers in the list gives access, the request will considered to be authorized.
 From a logical standpoint, the authorization outcomes get `OR`ed.

 ### Authorizer Interface

-Authorizer contracts can be used to implement an arbitrary authorization policy based on it input parameters.
+Authorizer contracts that inherit from `IRrpAuthorizer` can be used to implement an arbitrary authorization policy based on its input parameters.

 - `requestId`: bytes32
 - `airnode`: address